Kristian Vigenin: Ukraine

-On November 9, 2013, Vigenin traveled to Odessa, Ukraine where he met with Minister of Foreign Affairs Leonid Kozhara and Prime Minister of Ukraine Mykola Azarov.
+On November 9, 2013, Vigenin traveled to Odesa, Ukraine where he met with Minister of Foreign Affairs Leonid Kozhara and Prime Minister of Ukraine Mykola Azarov.
 In December of the same year, Vigenin again visited Ukraine.
 That month he spoke at the Ukrainian capital Kyiv on OSCE, the Helsinki Accords and Helsinki+40 Process which was discussed in Dublin in 2012.

 European Union

 On July 3, 2014, Kristian Vigenin met with Ivica Dačić, the Serbian Minister of Foreign Affairs.
-The two discussed a plan on how to built the South Stream gas pipeline, a plan which was later called off due to the Russian actions in Eastern Ukraine.
+The two discussed a plan on how to build the South Stream gas pipeline, a plan which was later called off due to the Russian actions in Eastern Ukraine.

 The same year, he met with the Romanian Foreign Affairs Minister Titus Corlățean and discussed the possible integration of Republics of Moldova and Georgia into the European Union, the EU Association Agreement and the Deep and Comprehensive Free Trade Agreement.
 Prior to the 2014 meeting, they discussed the same issues in August 2013 at the Foreign Affairs Council, during which, besides those issues, the two also discussed Middle East and North Africa, with special focus on Egypt and Syria.